vittoriofortino84/EDTOX/README.md

 ## 2_1_Drug_matrix_wTO.R
-A list of four data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo 1 day, 3 and 5 days.
+A list of four data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo for 1 day, 3 and 5 days of exposure.
 Orthology mapping between rat to human genes was done.
 The list was used for generation of the gene co-expression networks using wTO package.

 ## 2_2_TG_Gates_wTO.R